marconaveni/ClassicLauncher/README.md

-# ClassicLauncher
+## Classic Launcher

-Classic Launcher is HTPC front-end for old console emulators with its UI based on nes classic edition menu UI.
-It's being done on Unreal Engine 5 with c++ with a focus to train my developer skills.
+Classic Launcher is a front end for old console emulators with its UI based on nes classic edition menu interface.
+It's being made in Unreal Engine.

-Currently it is already able to open emulators with the rom.
+Currently it is already possible to open emulators with the rom.
+Support reading xml files to detect rom information.
+Some sound settings and language change.

-There's still no documentation on how to configure Classic Launcher.
+There is still no documentation on how to configure Classic Launcher.

-Theme support will be added soon.
+## Features planned to be added in the future

+- [ ] Theme support.
+- [ ] Scraper support to download missing information.
+- [ ] Screen to edit information about the roms.
+- [ ] View System Information.